Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Create and save a map/README.md

 ##How it works

 The sample uses a pre-populated list of layers and basemaps.
 When you tap on `Done`, the selected basemap is used to create an `AGSMap` object using `initWithBasemap:` initializer.
 The authentication is handled by `AGSAuthenticationManager`.
-And to save the map the sample uses `saveAs:portal:tags:folder:itemDescription:thumbnail:completion:` method on `AGSMap`.
+And to save the map the sample uses `saveAs:portal:tags:folder:itemDescription:thumbnail:forceSaveToSupportedVersion:completion:` method on `AGSMap`.